 Euro Chlor members approaching end of mercury conversion

-Following the phase-out of mercury technology by the end of 2017, any remaining liquid mercury must be converted to mercury sulfide and stored in a salt mine by the end of 2022.
-As we approach this regulatory deadline, we note that in the last year, 251 tonnes of mercury were converted.
-Approximately 237* tonnes of mercury are still present at those sites which formerly operated chlor-alkali mercury technology.
+Following the phase-out of mercury technology by the end of 2017, any remaining liquid mercury should have been converted to mercury sulfide and stored in a salt mine by 31 December 2022.
+On that date, approximately 80 tonnes (of the ± 4,500 tonnes in 2014) of liquid mercury was still present on the sites*.

 Note: Mercury for alcoholate production is not included in these figures.